 How does WooCommerce display variations?

-Before we start, let's look at what you can do with product variation dropdowns without any extra plugins.
+Before we start, let's look at what you can do with WooCommerce variation dropdowns without any extra plugins.
 The free WooCommerce plugin comes complete with a variable product type.
 You can add a choice of options for each product.

 For example, you might want to create a WooCommerce variations dropdown for color and another for size.